 Web of Science

 Indexes 18,000+ journals and 180,000 conference proceedings, heavily in the sciences and engineering.
 Easy interface for building and/or searches to include alternative keywords.
 Article records include cited and citing references, with related articles identified based on common citations.
-Good place to being your search.
+Good place to begin your search.

 Essential index to the chemical literature and related sciences, including chemical engineering, materials science, & nanotechnology.
 Search 52 million article and patent references, CAS Registry (161 million substances, many include property data information and spectra) & CASREACT (millions of single and multi-step reactions, including 126 million synthetic preparations).
 Search by topic, reaction, or chemical substance (Registry number, structure, substructure).
 More information about SciFinder, including registration instructions.
 You will need VPN running to access the registration site.

 Chemical information database for 32+ million substances and 51+ million reactions.
 An essential complement to SciFinder for substance and reaction searching.
 Searchable by chemical names, CAS numbers, structures, reactions, substructures, and by topic/keyword.
 Extensive source for physical property data, indexing 500 property fields, and each data point includes a journal article or patent reference.